istio/istio.io/content/en/docs/ambient/getting-started/manage-traffic/index.md

 test: yes
 ---

-Now we have a waypoint proxy installed, we will learn how to split traffic between services.
+Now you have a waypoint proxy installed, you will learn how to split traffic between services.

 ## Split traffic between services